 ACA may also increase the risk for early development of fatty buildup inside the arteries of the heart (coronary artery disease).
 This increases the risk for a heart attack.

-Work with your child’s healthcare provider to create a care plan for your child.
+Work with your child’s healthcare provider to create a care plan.
 Your child should follow it closely.
 Even if your child doesn’t have symptoms, he or she will need heart checkups.
 Your child may also need exercise stress tests to check for changes in the coronary arteries.

 If your child has surgery for an ACA, he or she may still have a higher risk for early heart disease.
 Ask your child's healthcare provider about your child's diet and physical activity.
 This can help reduce your child’s risk for heart disease.